-The Graduate School of Management at the University of California, Davis, seeks temporary instructors to teach one or multiple Accounting courses during the 2014-2015 academic year.
-Course curricula may include Corporate Finance, Evaluation of Financial Information, Corporate Financial Reporting, Managerial Accounting, Managing Costs & Quarterly Data, Business Taxation and Accounting Ethics.
-Descriptions are listed below.
+The Graduate School of Management at the University of California, Davis, seeks temporary instructors to teach one or more Accounting courses for academic year 2016–17.
+Course curricula may include Strategic Cost Management and Managerial Accounting and Controls.
+Descriptions and tentative scheduling details are listed below.

 Positions are contingent on funding and pending administrative approval.
+Salary is based on ability and experience.
 Applicants should have a terminal degree.
-Salary is based on ability and experience.
-Potential candidates should submit their application online.
-We will only be accepting applications online.
+Potential candidates should submit their application online only.
 Please submit a vitae, evidence of teaching ability and contact information for three references.
 Applications are accepted on a continuous basis for future temporary openings, so the position will remain open until filled.
-However, the Committee expects that an initial consideration of candidates’ applications will be completed by February 1st, 2014.
 Only completed files will be reviewed.

 Click here to visit the application recruitment system.